msgrant7/skills-intro-to-github/PROFILE.md

-Welcome to my GitHub profile!
+Welcome to my 'skills-intro-to-github' profile!
 ( 1/28/2025 And then one day... )
 Location:  REPO: 'skills-intro-to-github'  ->  MAIN Branch
 Note:  A temporary branch, Main -> my-first-branch, was created in order to generate a PROFILE.md